Our Lady's Park, Drumcondra

-Our Lady's Park (Páirc Mhuire) is a small 0.37 hectare boomerang-shaped park located on the banks of the River Tolka in Dublin city next to Frank Flood Bridge (previously known as 'Drumcondra Bridge' until 2018) in Drumcondra.
+Our Lady's Park (Páirc Mhuire) is a small 0.37 hectare boomerang-shaped park located on the banks of the River Tolka in Dublin city next to Frank Flood Bridge in Drumcondra (previously known as 'Drumcondra Bridge' prior to 2018).
 The park is notable for its statue of the Virgin Mary, presumably erected in 1954 for the Marian Year which had been declared by Pope John XXIII.

 History

-The triangular portion of the park was once a collection of single-storeyed dwellings known as Tolka Cottages (or Botanic Cottages) which were constructed pre-1890 to house mill workers employed at a local flour mill (now the site of the Millmount House pub).
+The triangular portion of the park opposite Fagan's public house was once a collection of single-storeyed dwellings known as Tolka Cottages (or Botanic Cottages) which were constructed pre-1890 to house mill workers employed at a local flour mill (now the site of the Millmount House pub).
 Due to the proximity of the houses to the River Tolka, they were prone to flooding, and suffered much damage during a particularly bad event in December 1954 when the river broke its banks and flooded parts of Glasnevin, Drumcondra, Fairview, Ballybough, North Strand and East Wall.
 The houses were cleared from the area as a safety liability after this event.
 A factory owned by Irish confectioners Lemon’s Pure Sweets existed close to the site of the present-day park for many years, and the park became colloquially known as Lemon's Park.
 Lemon's ceased trading in 1983.
 In the summer of 2012, Dublin City Council erected a sign officially naming the park as 'Our Lady's Park'.